JeyRunner/tuda-typst-templates/example_tudapub.typ

 // test content
 = The First Chapter
-This is some example text that is not very long, but needs to fill some space.
+This is some example text that is not very long but needs to fill some space.

-== Demo Paragrphs
+== Demo Paragraphs
-Here follows some demo text. #lorem(50)
+Here is some demo text. #lorem(50)

 #lorem(110)